Continuing Education Activity

 It is recommended to minimize ginger intake to below 4 grams of ginger per day if noted adverse side effects are experienced.

 In high doses, ginger root can exacerbate gastrointestinal disturbances such as gastrointestinal reflux, heartburn, and diarrhea.
-It can cause coumadin toxicity and potentiates coumadin’s anticoagulant property to cause bleeding.
+As mentioned above, it can potentially cause warfarin toxicity, potentiating the drug's anticoagulant properties and leading to bleeding.
 It can lower blood pressure and has been shown to cause arrhythmia in a small number of cases.
 By increasing the bile acid secretion, it can aggravate the gallstone formation.